CRANFIELD MANAGEMENT DEVELOPMENT LIMITED

 9.2.
 For the avoidance of doubt nothing in this Agreement shall be construed as affecting the ownership of Background Intellectual Property.

-9.3 Cranfield agrees to grant to the Client a non-exclusive royalty free licence to use any Intellectual Property arising from the Programme for the Client?s internal purposes but not for external commercial purposes
+9.3 CMDL agrees to grant to the Client a non-exclusive royalty free licence to use any Intellectual Property arising from the Programme for the Client’s internal purposes but not for external commercial purposes

-9.4 In the event that the Client requires access to Background Intellectual Property owned by Cranfield in order to exploit Intellectual Property arising from the Programme, Cranfield may at its option grant a separate non-exclusive licence to the client on fair and reasonable terms.
+9.4 In the event that the Client requires access to Background Intellectual Property owned by CMDL in order to exploit Intellectual Property arising from the Programme, CMDL may at its option grant a separate non-exclusive licence to the client on fair and reasonable terms.

-10.1 Cranfield will keep confidential any information which Cranfield may obtain during the Programme of performing the Services relating to the Client's business and will not during the Programme of this Agreement or for a period of five (5) years thereafter disclose such information to any other person.
+10.1 CMDL will keep confidential any information which CMDL may obtain during the Programme of performing the Services relating to the Client’s business and will not during the Programme of this Agreement or for a period of five (5) years thereafter disclose such information to any other person.
+On the ending of the Agreement CMDL will return to the Client any documents, data in whatever form or drawings with which CMDL may have been supplied by the Client and any copies of the same which CMDL may have made during the Programme of performing the Services.

 10.2 This obligation of Confidentiality shall not apply to any information:-